futureverse/future.p2p/README.md

 ## Parallelize via friends P2P Network

-In order to distribute R tasks on a P2P cluster, the current machine must have:
+In order to distribute R tasks on a P2P cluster, the current machine
+must:

-1. SSH access to pipe.pico.sh, and
+1. have SSH access to pipe.pico.sh,
-2. `wormhole` installed and support it
+2. have `wormhole` installed, and
+3. support the `ws://` protocol used by wormhole

 ```r